MLeongQA/DevOpsFundamentalProject/README.md

 The current structure is one to many relatioship between "User Profile" and "Game Records" as a user can have many games on record.
 Then we have a one to many relationship between "Game Records" and "Heroes" as a game usually has 10 different hero IDs.
 Having this relationship allows users to find their game records, as well as the heroes they have played (with/against).

-I have altered my ER diagram to adjust for the change made in my approach to the project
+**Update**I have altered my ER diagram to adjust for the change made in my approach to the project

 ![ER Diagram2](https://i.imgur.com/TkUyLNV.png)